-The grievance statement shall also contain any other information relevant to the grievance the Grievant wants to be considered by the Dean for Student Affairs.
+The grievance statement shall also contain any other information relevant to the grievance the Grievant wants to be considered by the Dean of Student Services.
 Any grievance must be filed within 45 calendar days of the occurrence of the alleged discriminatory act or the date of which the Grievant became aware that the discriminatory act took place.

-The Dean for Student Affairs will notify the student or a member of the Calhoun faculty, staff or administration of the charge(s) against him/her within five business days of receiving the formal grievance statement.
-If after a reasonable attempt to notify the student, faculty member, staff member, or administrator of the charges against him/her, the Dean for Student Affairs is unable to do so, then the Dean for Student Affairs may suspend the student, or the President of the College or his/her designee may suspend with pay the faculty member, staff member, or administrator until a hearing is held and decision rendered.
+The Dean of Student Services will notify the student or a member of the Calhoun faculty, staff or administration of the charge(s) against him/her within five business days of receiving the formal grievance statement.
+If after a reasonable attempt to notify the student, faculty member, staff member, or administrator of the charges against him/her, the Dean of Student Services is unable to do so, then the Dean of Student Services may suspend the student, or the President of the College or his/her designee may suspend with pay the faculty member, staff member, or administrator until a hearing is held and decision rendered.

-The College shall have thirty (30) calendar days from the date of receipt by the Dean for Student Affairs of the grievance to conduct an investigation of the allegation(s), hold a hearing on the grievance, and submit a written report to the Grievant of the findings arising from the hearing.
+The College shall have thirty (30) calendar days from the date of receipt by the Dean of Student Services of the grievance to conduct an investigation of the allegation(s), hold a hearing on the grievance, and submit a written report to the Grievant of the findings arising from the hearing.
 Grievance Form A shall be used to report both the grievance and the hearing findings.